Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 !!! warning

     Teku nodes running in [archive mode] have to resync from genesis to migrate.
+Tools to migrate existing databases will be provided in future releases.

 To migrate a RocksDB database in [pruning mode] to a LevelDB2 database: